Polymer/old-docs-site/articles/webview.md

 {{site.project_title}} does not support the legacy Android Browser, which means the default WebView in older versions of Android (< 4.4.3) will not work.

 If you need to support older versions of Android, try [Crosswalk](https://crosswalk-project.org).
-It's a tool for bringing the new Chromium webview to Android 4.0+.
+It's basically a tool that brings the new Chromium webview to Android 4.0+.
 One downside is that the entire Chromium runtime gets bundled with your application.
 According to the [Crosswalk FAQ](https://crosswalk-project.org/#documentation/about/faq), this means 24KB web app can balloon into 19.63MB after it's packaged.
 The tradeoff is something to consider.

 ## Recommended app structure